Shark-vil/speed-dial-fvd-no-ads-patch/docs/en.md

 ### 3.5. Пreat!
 Now all the tabs are back with you.
 We just have to wait for the thumbnail creation to complete.
 For some tabs, you will have to customize the images again.

 ![Image 16](./img/16.png)

+# Notice

+You don't have to delete the original extension, but just leave it disabled so that there is a way to come back and not lose data.